buley/personal/src/content/worst.md

 - Push people away too quickly—assuming no one can match my pace or add value
 - Refuse help, even when it's strategically beneficial
 - Operate in a vacuum, limiting my exposure to perspectives that could refine my approach

+> *"The only way to make sense out of change is to plunge into it, move with it, and join the dance." — Alan Watts*

 **Correction:**
 Independence doesn't mean isolation.
 I stay in control, but I recognize when strategic alliances and valuable connections enhance my execution.